 All you need to have is confidence and a focused mind.
 Don’t run behind too many resources in the last few days.
 Be laser-like focused.

 Believe that it is perfectly possible to clear the UPSC Civil Services Preliminary exam in 100 days.
 Many candidates under our guidance have done it in the past, even with lesser time.

 Have strong self-belief.

-Believe that you can clear IAS Prelims with whatever time left.
+Believe that you can clear IAS Prelims with whatever time is left.
 Give your 100%.